1. Education

 Top Indiana Colleges

-15 of the Top Colleges in Indiana
+Learn about 15 of the Top Colleges and Universities in Indiana

 From a huge public university like Indiana University to a small liberal arts college like Wabash, Indiana offers a great range of options for higher education.
 The 15 top Indiana colleges listed below vary so much in size and mission that I have simply listed them alphabetically rather than force them into any sort of artificial ranking.
 The schools were chosen based on factors such as academic reputation, curricular innovations, first-year retention rates, six-year graduation rates, selectivity, financial aid and student engagement.
 Notre Dame is the most selective college on the list.